You can now build a brand for your small business.

 Your brand could come off:

-There are any number of styles that might accurately reflect your brand.
+There is any number of styles that might accurately reflect your brand.

 Those styles have got to march the identity you’ve chosen for your brand.For example, it’s probably not a great idea to use a psychedelic, flowered look if you’re starting a law firm.
 Click To Tweet